Spraill/semi-classical-slab-response-function/README.md

 Output:
   -w, --write           Write a pickle file with the resultant array.
+  -E, --epsilon-only    Only include epsilon values in the results.
   -o OUTPUT, --output OUTPUT
                         Output pickle file path.
 Defaults to 'results/output.pkl'.
   -f, --force           Overwrite pickle file path it exists.
 Will generate a unique name